 a.k.a.
 Brands has a Compensation Committee which reviews and determines executive compensation for the Chief Executive Officer and, based on the recommendation of our Chief Executive Officer, the rest of the management team.
 Our Compensation Committee seeks to allocate long-term and current compensation with competitive practices.
 Our Compensation Committee reviews and evaluates our executive compensation plans and programs to ensure they are aligned with our compensation philosophy.
-During 2022, the Compensation Committee engaged an independent compensation consultant, Compensia ("Compensia"), to provide executive compensation, incentive compensation, and equity compensation data.
-The Compensation Committee evaluated Compensia in accordance with applicable NYSE rules and concluded that Compensia's work does not raise any conflict of interest or independence concerns.
-The compensation plans and arrangements for our Named Executive Officers consist of annual base salary, short-term annual incentive awards, a long-term equity incentive awards and health and retirement benefits.
+From the beginning of 2023 through October 2023, the Compensation Committee engaged an independent compensation consultant, Compensia, Inc. ("Compensia"), to provide executive compensation, incentive compensation, and equity compensation data.
+The Compensation Committee evaluated Compensia in accordance with applicable NYSE rules and concluded that Compensia's prior and existing engagements and other relationships did not raise any conflict of interest or independenc concerns.
+In November 2023, the Compensation Committee terminated its relationship with Compensia and engaged Exequity LLP ("Exequity"), an independent compensation consultant, to provide executive compensation, incentive compensation, and equity compensation data; assistance with the Compensation Committee's review of executive pay proposals and program designs; competitive assessments of executive officer and director compensation; assessment and recommendations for the annual and long-term incentive plan designs to meet the Company's objectives; presentations on annual trends and governance updates; analysis of equity usage and comparison to peer companies; and support with respect to the relevant legal and regulatory considerations impacting executive compensation and benefit programs.
+The Compensation Committee evaluated Exequity in accordance with applicable NYSE rules and concluded that Exequity's prior and existing engagements and other relationships do not raise any conflict of interest or independence concerns.
+Neither Compensia nor Exequity provided services

-2022 Elements of Compensation
+2023 Elements of Compensation

-The key elements of total direct compensation for our Named Executive Officers in 2022 were base salary, annual cash bonuses and incentive equity awards.
+The key elements of total direct compensation for our Named Executive Officers in 2023 were base salary, annual cash bonuses, incentive equity awards and, when appropriate, retention bonuses.
 Annual cash bonuses and incentive equity awards represent the performance-based elements of our compensation program.
 Set forth below is a summary of these key elements of compensation.